Drottningholm Palace: 19th century

 During the reign of Charles XIV John of Sweden (reign 1818–1844), the palace was abandoned.
 The King regarded it as a symbol of the old dynasty, and Drottningholm was left to decay.
 The buildings were damaged by the forces of nature, and their inventories were either taken away or auctioned off.

 It was apparently opened to the public for the first time during this period: a tour was mentioned in 1819, and the public used the park for picnics.

 Occasionally, the grounds were used for public events: in 1823, the bride of the crown prince, Josephine of Leuchtenberg, was received upon her arrival to Sweden, and her name day continued to be celebrated here.
-Foreign guests were received in the palace gardens, such as Tsar Nicholas I of Russia.
+Foreign guests such as Tsar Nicholas I of Russia were received in the palace gardens.

 Oscar I of Sweden took an interest in the palace, and though he preferred Tullgarn Palace as summer residence, he took care to preserve the palace by doing the first repairs in 1846.
 He further more used it for public celebrations, such as a reception for Pan-Scandinavian students in 1856, and in 1858, the future Gustav V of Sweden was born in the palace.
 Charles XV of Sweden preferred Ulriksdal Palace as his summer residence and ignored Drottningholm, but Oscar II of Sweden continued the repairs.

 Both Oscar I and Oscar II were criticized for modernizing the palace and adjusting it to contemporary fashion rather than restoring it to its original state, and it was not until the reign of Gustav V that the palace and surroundings were reconstructed to their 18th-century appearance.
 In 1907, a major four-year restoration of the palace was begun to restore it to its former state, after which the royal court began to use it regularly again.